 Galapagos In-Brief with Ecuador Overland and Napo Wildlife Center

-If you can spare some extra time on a trip to the Galapagos, why not explore more of what Ecuador has to offer?
+If you can spare some extra time on a trip to the Galapagos Islands, why not explore more of what Ecuador has to offer?

 Looking back on my experience, I am so happy that I was given the time to explore such a large part of Ecuador.
 Not only did I experience wonderful traditions of the Ecuadorian culture, I indulged in amazing tastes and textures of local food, tested my sense of smell and built a love for a country that I am longing to go back to.

-My two-week Ecuadorian adventure began at midnight upon arrival into Quito.
+My two-week Ecuadorian adventure began upon arrival into Quito.
 I was greeted by my friendly guide, who was there to take me from the airport to my hotel.

 As soon as I stepped outside the airport, my sense of smell was immediately overwhelmed with the different aromas of a foreign country; reminding me how great my passion for travel really is.
 I instantly fell in love with Ecuador before I'd even explored the country.